 Gambling was nothing new to the people of medieval Europe; gambling as a human activity dates back to the Paleolithic period – before written history over 3 million years ago!

 The game of dice is believed to be the first known gambling game enjoyed by humans.
 In Egypt, as far back as 3,000 BC people played the dice game called ‘senet’ and the oldest dice ever found actually date to circa 2800–2500 BC.
-They were discovered in an archeological dig in south-eastern Iran and you can read more about the find here.
+The dice were discovered in an archeological dig in south-eastern Iran and you can read more about the find here.

 In China, there were gambling houses (the equivalent of today’s casinos in terms of their role in people’s lives) as far back as 1,000 BC.
 Card games existed in China in the 9th century and dominoes and lotto games followed in the 10th century.

 By the time we get to 13th century Europe, gambling was an accepted form of entertainment at a medieval banquet.
-Guests including medieval knights would mainly enjoy playing dice games but in the late medieval period (mid 15th century) they also enjoyed card games which were introduced to Europe by travellers who brought them back from Asia and Arabian countries.
+Guests including medieval knights would generally enjoy playing dice games but in the late medieval period they also enjoyed card games.
+Card games were introduced to Europe by travellers who brought them back from Asia and Arabian countries.
 France, Italy and Spain feature in contemporary writings about medieval card tricks going back as far as 1408.
 The history of card tricks is a fascinating subject in its own right.

 Medieval Dice Games

 Hazard (a predecessor of modern-day craps) is a dice game that dates back to the 13th century and was very popular in medieval Europe, especially medieval England.
-It was especially popular with the rich as it was often played for high stakes.
+It was particularly popular with the rich and was often played for high stakes.
 According to historians, there are claims of some people enduring huge losses – and not just money.
 Sometimes, in the case of medieval knights, they lost their horses, their armour and swords, even whole estates!

 Chuck-a-luck was another popular, medieval dice game (played with three dice).